• Open Access

 Introduction

 Pheochromocytomas (PCCs) and paragangliomas (PGLs; together PPGLs) are rare neuroendocrine tumors that arise from the medulla of the adrenal gland or extra-adrenal chromaffin tissue, respectively.
 Those arising from sympathetic paraganglia are often characterized by catecholamine production and secretion—often in excess—and catecholamine-induced signs and symptoms [13].
 In contrast, head and neck PGLs (HNPGLs) found along the parasympathetic chains rarely secrete catecholamines [4, 5].
 Although most PPGLs will not develop metastatic lesions, approximately 20% behave aggressively and ultimately develop metastatic disease influenced by the underlying pathogenic variant(s), tumor location, and size, as well as secretory status [611].
 Metastatic lesions are commonly found in bones (64%), lungs (47%), lymph nodes (36%), and the liver (32%) [6, 1217].
 Lung lesions are usually found as solitary masses ranging from a few millimeters to several centimeters and are often surgically resected.
-When multiple pulmonary lesions are present, surgical resection cannot be attempted but must be treated via systemic therapy.
+When multiple pulmonary lesions are present, surgical resection cannot be attempted, but must be treated via systemic therapy.

 Nonetheless, various therapeutic options must be considered when treating patients with extensive pulmonary metastatic disease as some treatments may be contraindicated.
 The presence of innumerable lung lesions can result in hypoxia, which can drive the progression of cluster 1 PPGLs.
 Within cluster 1 PPGLs the hypoxia signaling pathway is already overactive (see Figure 1) while also being a stimulus for further catecholamine release, resulting in adverse cardiovascular events and compensatory polycythemia [1820].
 Thus, treatment should be initiated in a monitored environment as rapid tumor cell lysis and consequent pulmonary edema can lead to catecholamine surges or respiratory decompensation respectively [21, 22].
 Patients should also be serially monitored as treatment may suppress compensatory polycythemia/hematopoiesis.
 Therefore, chemotherapies or systemic radiotherapies must be rationally selected in these patients [23].